RV Trips around Puerto Rico

 We break it down by days, but wheater you opt for a quiet seaside escapade or a refreshing mountain campsite… or both, pick and choose some of these recommendations to create and inspire your itinerary!

 Note: It is best – and easier, to book your campsite and lodging permits in advance through your mobile home rental companies.
-Businesses like Vive la Van, Genesis Motorhomes and Puerto Rico Van Trip offer all the glamping amenities you'll need to discover Puerto Rico.
-Still, you have to bring your food, water, and personal items.
+Businesses like Vive la Van, Genesis Motorhomes, Isla Van PR, and Puerto Rico Van Trip offer all the glamping amenities you'll need to discover Puerto Rico.
+Still, you must bring your food, water, and personal items.

 Day one: The north coast awaits